andreiapps/die_simulator/README.md

 ## Planned features
 - Ability to customize the number of dice
 - Ability to customize the color of the dice
-- ABility to customize the color of the dots on the dice
+- Ability to customize the color of the dots on the dice

 ## License
 This program is licensed under the GPL-v3 license